 Test Taking Technique:

-Applications for the exam are due June 21st, 2021.
-Your examination fee of $1025 and case list is due by August 31st, 2021.
-This year ABOG has reduced the number of required case volume for the 2021 collection year.
+Applications for the exam were due by April 14th.
+Your examination fee, late fees, and case list are due by August 17th, 2022.
 Unfortunately, the examination fee is in addition to the application fee that you already forked over.
 Simply go online to www.abog.org to complete this nuisance, but necessary, task.
-Only ONE MONTH LEFT to complete your collection of cases.
-At this point, you must be up to date with all of your past OB and GYN entries.
+Only three months left to complete your collection of cases.
+At this point, you must be up to date with all your past OB and GYN entries.
 The clock is ticking.
-You must now enter cases no less than EVERY WEEK.
 At this point, you should have three fourths, if not all, of your office patients selected.
-Plan to complete all 40 categories by the end of May and try to use as many categories as possible.
+Plan to complete all 40 categories by the end of June and try to use as many categories as possible.
 A well-constructed list makes all the difference in its defense.
 Since so much is riding on your case list, consider getting the expert’s stamp of approval.
 The ABC faculty can provide a Comprehensive Case List Review and give construction tips on every single case.
 Unique only to ABC, the reviewer will then give you a call to review construction highlights and give you a chance to ask questions.
-Send whatever you have NOW, as it is a first-come-first-served basis and we get over-run starting in mid-June.
-Your goal is to review and incorporate your reviewer’s recommendations by June 30th.
-Before you are all consumed with finishing your case list, be proactive, and register for your fall review course in Charlotte now.
-We suggest our course on September 14-19, 2021.
-If you discover later that you have a December or January exam, we’ll let you switch over to our November 16-21, 2021 course.
-We’re not just a review course, but a BOARD review course, to provide an exam focused review.
-Ideally, complement the content covered at the review course with an Oral Exam Workshop devoted to defending your case list.
+Send whatever you have now, as it is a first-come-first-served basis, and we get over-run starting in mid-June.
+Before you are all consumed with finishing your case list, be proactive, and register for your fall review course.
+We’ll be offering in-person in Asheville, NC or remote via Webex.
+We suggest our course on September 13-18, 2022.
+We’re not just a review course, but a board review course, to provide an exam focused review.
+Unable to attend our review course?
+Consider registering for our Oral Exam Workshop scheduled for Tuesday, September 13th.
+The day is devoted to defending your case list and teaches you how to approach the structured cases portion of your exam.
 Don’t worry about studying at all this month.
 Your priority is to finish that case list.
-“Git R Done!”

 Case List Construction Tip: